Encouraging Consumption of Water in School: Access, Challenges, and Strategies

 Providing and supplying water:

-- makes an ample source of minimal amount of refreshment for the day;
+- makes an ample source of a minimal amount of refreshment for the day;

 - supports great health and prosperity among students, staff, and different grown-ups;